struts2spring/exam_selection/login_page.md

 # Registration / Sign up
 There would be a new registartion / signup page.
 User is supose to complete with minimal information .
+A successful registaion will send an email to user mailbox and his mobile number.

-First name
+1. First name
-Last name
+2. Last name